Across the Water (Baby Boy da Prince album)

 Across the Water is the second studio album and major-label debut by American rapper Baby Boy da Prince.
 It was officially released on March 20, 2007 via Take Fo'/Universal Records, after being leaked onto the Internet in 2006.

 Produced by Paulus Boler, Dappa, D-Weezy, Mannie Fresh, Play-N-Skillz, Sinista and Timmy Fingerz, it features guest appearances from Dappa, Lil' Boosie, Lil Hidda, Mannie Fresh, Marty Bee, Nina Sky, Reality and Shoeshine.

 In the United States, the album debuted at number 26 on the Billboard 200, number 14 on the Top R&B/Hip-Hop Albums and number 6 on the Top Rap Albums charts, selling about 26,000 copies in its first week.
-Its lead single, "The Way I Live", made it to number 21 on the Billboard Hot 100.
+Its lead single, "The Way I Live", made it to number 21 on the Billboard Hot 100 and became Baby Boy's only hit.